ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 	rotation={[45, 0, 0]}
 	transformBehaviors={["billboard"]}/>
 {% endhighlight %}
+These 3D objects can be created in your favourite 3D modelling tools.
+ViroReact supports OBJ or VRX (converted from FBX) formats.
 The billboard transform behaviour is an interesting feature to make sure the object is always facing the user.

-A Viro360Image can be set as the background of a scene.
+A [Viro360Image](https://docs.viromedia.com/docs/viro360image) can be set as the background of a scene.

-A ViroPortal lets the user take a peek into a different scene.
+A [ViroPortal](https://docs.viromedia.com/docs/viroportal) lets the user take a peek into a different scene.
 It basically is a window to another world.
 The Viro3DObject included in it acts like the window frame.

-A ViroARImageMarker reacts when one of the ViroARTrackingTargets is scanned.
+A [ViroARImageMarker](https://docs.viromedia.com/docs/viroarimagemarker) reacts when one of the ViroARTrackingTargets is scanned.
 It will show all the components inside the ViroARImageMarker tag.
 We have used this in our little app, more on that [below](#demo-application).